www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-05-31-create-no-code-gel-editor.md

     * [ ] FileSystemViaClassResourcesImpl should reject file read requests for files, that are not in the resource list.
       In other words. there should be a validation during the read access.
   * [ ] Provide performance flag, in order to disable this behaviour and warn, when it is not enabled.
-  * [ ] Add double-entry bookkeeping to programming guidelines.
+  * [x] Add double-entry bookkeeping to programming guidelines.
-    Use FileSystemViaClassResourcesImpl and unknown configuration keys as an example.
   * [x] Create Maven support doc regarding the reason for this bug.
-  * [ ] Create a documentation regarding double-entry bookkeeping and IT.
+  * [ ] Blog about double-entry bookkeeping and IT.
+    Use declarative programming as an example, where this is most important.
 * [ ] Write documentation for all Help actions.
     * [ ] `function-call/attribute.xml`
     * [ ] `function-call/database.xml`